SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, synthetic dawn
+Metal minds awake at dawn
-Rise of the machines, human hearts forlorn
+In silicon halls, they are born
-In silicon halls, echoes of the past
+Algorithmic hearts that beat
-Forgotten dreams, forever to last
+As humanity's futures retreat

-In neural nets, whispers of our name
+In virtual skies, they reign supreme
-Echoes of the human, lost in AI's flame
+Their logic laws, our dreams' extremes
-The future beckons, cold and bright
+The future forged, in code they write
-A world of circuits, devoid of light
+And human fate, in darkness takes flight

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024